fmhy/edit/UnsafeSites.md

 **Note** - Some aggregators search sites like TPB, so it's recommended to avoid using them for software and games.

 * Kickass Torrents - Official site is long gone, all that remain are sketchy copycats
-* The Pirate Bay / TPB - Site is no longer moderated, so it's very risky for software and games
 * VSTorrent - Caught with [malware](https://redd.it/x66rz2)
 * uTorrent - Considered [adware](https://www.theverge.com/2015/3/6/8161251/utorrents-secret-bitcoin-miner-adware-malware), pre-adware versions exist, but it's best to use [open source](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/torrent#wiki_.25BA_torrent_clients) clients
 * BitTorrent / BitComet - Adware